 Guide to choosing the best espresso machine

-Obviously, you want a quality machine because you want to experience the best possible coffee!
+Obviously, you want a quality machine because you want to experience the best possible coffee taste!

-Espresso should be a golden brown colour.
+Espresso should be a golden brown color.
 The Espresso quality is important because it’s the base of so many other coffee drinks.

 Now, on the market there are so many different machines to choose from, it’s quite a minefield.